ibm-cloud-architecture/refarch-cloudnative-bluecompute-web/README.md

 Feel free to play around and explore the Web application.

 ## Deploy the application to Bluemix hosting:

+You can deploy the application to your Bluemix environment using the automated DevOps open toolchain or manually if you would like to get familiar with how to operate in Bluemix.

 ### Deploy using Bluemix DevOps Continuous Delivery Toolchain

+Click the button below will create the automated DevOps open toolchain in your environment and kick off the deployment.

 [![bluecompute-web-toolchain](https://new-console.ng.bluemix.net/devops/graphics/create_toolchain_button.png)](https://new-console.ng.bluemix.net/devops/setup/deploy/?repository=https://github.com/ibm-cloud-architecture/refarch-cloudnative-bluecompute-web.git&branch=master)

 ### Deploy using Bluemix CLI